Higher Education Staff Data 2019/20

 The education cost centre group had the highest proportions of UK nationality academics (87%) and the highest proportion of academics aged 51 or over (43%).

 Overall 68% of academic staff were UK nationals and 31% were aged 51 or over.

-Today’s open data Official Statistics release Higher Education Staff Data includes detailed breakdowns of staff demographic and contract characteristics updated with 2018/19 data.
+Today’s open data Official Statistics release Higher Education Staff Data includes detailed breakdowns of staff demographic and contract characteristics in five topics:

-- Cost centre is a financial concept which groups staff members to specific related cost centres which enables analysis between the Student, Staff and Finance streams.
+- Cost centres are an accounting concept used as a proxy for academic departments.
 All HE providers arrange their academic schools, faculties and departments differently.
 HESA cost centres are designed to be as comparable as possible between different providers.
 Breakdowns by cost centre can be found on the page What areas do they work in?

 - HESA cannot accept responsibility for any inferences or conclusions derived from the data by third parties.